-Prior Authorizations and Treatment Planning 101, Determining Medical Necessity and Appropriate Levels of Care for your Clients
+8. Prior Authorizations and Treatment Planning 101, Determining Medical Necessity and Appropriate Levels of Care for your Clients

-The purpose of this 3 hour training is for participants to become familiar with the Medicaid Prior Authorizations Request, (PAR), form as well as becoming skilled at determining appropriate levels of care and treatment planning for his or her clients.
+The purpose of this 3-hour training is for participants to become familiar with the Medicaid Prior Authorizations Request (PAR) orm as well as become skilled at determining appropriate levels of care and treatment planning for their clients.

-At the end of this training participants can expect to:
+At the end of this training, participants can expect to:

-- Define serious emotional disturbance (SED.)

-- Define medical/clinical necessity.

-- Have familiarity with the PAR form.

-- Know the key components for the Medical (Clinical) sections of a PAR.

-- Know the difference between a Technical Denial and a Medical (Clinical)
+- Define Serious Emotional Disturbance (SED). - o Define medical/clinical necessity. - o Have familiarity with the PAR form. - o Know the key components for the Medical (Clinical) sections of a PAR. - o Know the difference between a Technical Denial and a Medical (Clinical) Denial. - o Understand the Medicaid appeal process.

-Denial.

-- Understand the Medicaid appeal process.